caltechlibrary/analysistools/about.md

   - analysis
   - text views

-date_released: 2025-11-18
+date_released: 2025-11-20
 ---

 About this software
 ===================

-## analysistools 0.0.1
+## analysistools 0.0.2

-Proof of concept experimental package for Archival text analysis on the file system.
+Swapped filepath.Walk() with filepath.WalkDir() for improved performance.

 ### Authors